syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ## Get the business object data

-You can get the event data in custom business object type by overriding the [convertAppointmentToObject()]() method from the `CalendarDataSource`.
+The event data can be achieved in the custom business object type by overriding the [convertAppointmentToObject()]() method from the `CalendarDataSource`.

 {% tabs %}
 {% highlight Dart %}